 Closing a card usually means giving up your line of credit.
 If the account you close makes up a small percentage of your total available credit, the impact on your utilization should be relatively small.
 However, this can be a major factor if you don't have other significant lines of credit.
 Check out the next section for suggestions on how to minimize this impact.

 A Negative Impact on Length of Credit History

 Closed accounts don’t get any older, so this card won't mature and help your average account age.
 If you close one of your older accounts, you may significantly reduce the average age of the accounts on your credit report.
 However, the timing of this impact depends on the credit scoring model used to generate a credit score.

 Closed accounts (along with their payment history) stay on your history for 7-10 years from the date of closure.
 The FICO score considers the age of both open and closed accounts for as long as they remain on your credit report.
 That means the length of your credit history won't be affected right away by closing a card.

 We weren't able to find a definitive answer from VantageScore about how closed accounts factor into your score.
 Most sources say that VantageScore considers closed accounts when calculating your age of accounts.

 When the account drops off eventually, you may see a small score impact due to a change in your average age of accounts.
 However, this won't drastically affect your efforts to build healthy credit and a good credit score.

 Avoid Negative Impacts When Closing a Card

 There are a few ways to limit the negative effects of closing a card.
 One option is to consider downgrading to a no-fee card to preserve your age of account and credit limit.
 When you downgrade a card (also known as a product change), the account history is normally preserved.
-Your bank will mail you a new card—and hopefully refund that annual fee—but the credit bureaus will treat the converted account as a continuation of the old one.
+Your bank may mail you a new card—and hopefully refund that annual fee—but the credit bureaus will treat the converted account as a continuation of the old one.